Evernerd/Evernode-Standards/evs-template.md

 # - Author's name, author's affiliation + email (in angle brackets)
 #
 # Example: FirstName LastName, OrganizationName (@GitHubUsername) , FirstName LastName, BarCompany <foo@bar.com>
-requires: <ES number(s)> # Only required when you reference an ES in the `Specification` section.
+requires: <EVS number(s)> # Only required when you reference an EVS in the `Specification` section.
 Otherwise, remove this field.
 core_protocol_changes_required: <true/false> # Indicates whether the proposal requires any changes to the core protocol.
 ---